sweesingg/Livestream-Chat-Autoreply/README.md

 ### New to stream Viewers
 Even though they may be new or first time watching the stream, engaging with them will help with turning them into regular viewers and makes the stream session more engaging and welcoming to everyone.
 Having more viewers will increase the chances of getting gifts.

+### Gift Mentions
+Adds some priority for messages that contains the word "gift" as there might be potential for gifts to be involved.

 ### Requests from Viewers (with no gifting)
-More for keeping the viewers entertained and engaged, keeping the session fun.
+Keep viewers entertained and engaged.
 Lower priority as no monetization is involved.

 ### Negative/Toxic Viewers
 To be ignored as they creates toxicity and negative vibes in the session, resulting in the stream being less welcoming and lesser viewers.
 Unless worsened, best to be ignored.